txtdirect/website/content/docs/specification/content.md

 A wildcard DNS record is a record in a DNS zone that will match requests for non-existent domain names.
 For example you can specifiy a record that matches all the subdomains that don't have a specific TXT record.

+*NOTE: Using a CNAME record for the wildcard is not supported and will lead to wrong behaviour*

 Take a look at these sample records:

 ```